NOVEMBER 1 + 2, 2025

 Welcome to the overwhelming world of Life After Life.

 Life After Life began in the summer of 2024 when Dominique Alfandre, Thomas Palmer and Jane Carey invited Jed Hancock-Brainerd and Rebecca Noon to create a play in the Common Burying Ground.
 From there the group spent months in the CBG, researching, dreaming, and bringing together more collaborators.
-Curious about who’s involved?
+Curious about who was involved?
 Meet the team.

 By the spring of 2025, all the dreaming was channeled into a script that featured as many characters they could squeeze into an hour-long performance.
 Curious about the characters?
 Want to read some selections of the play?
 Head here.